pwmt/zathura/doc/man/zathura.1.rst

   Print document.

 write(!)
   Save document (and force overwriting).
+Alias: ``save(!)``.

 export
   Export attachments.
+First argument specifies the attachment identifier (use completion with ``Tab``),  second argument gives the target filename (relative to current working directory).

 dump
   Write values, descriptions, etc. of all current settings to a file.

+source
+  Source a configuration file.
+It is possible to change the config directory by passing an argument.

+hlsearch
+  Highlight current search results.

+nohlsearch
+  Remove highlights of current search results.
+Abbreviation: ``nohl``.

+version
+  Show version information.

 Configuration
 -------------